xapple/crest4/README.md

 The classification is carried out based on a subset of the best matching alignments using the [Lowest Common Ancestor](http://en.wikipedia.org/wiki/Lowest_common_ancestor) strategy.
 Briefly, the subset includes sequences that score within x% of the "bit-score" of the best alignment, provided the best score is above a minimum value.
 Default values are `155` for the minimum bit-score and `2%` for the score drop threshold.
 Based on cross-validation testing using the non-redundant Silvamod128 database, this results in relatively few false positives for most datasets.
 However, the score drop range can be turned up to about `10%`, to increase accuracy with short reads and for datasets with many novel sequences.

 In addition to the lowest common ancestor classification, a minimum similarity filter is used, based on a set of taxon-specific requirements, by default depending on their taxonomic rank.
 By default, a sequence must be aligned with at least 99% nucleotide similarity to the best reference sequence in order to be classified to the species rank.
 For the genus, family, order, class and phylum ranks the respective default cut-offs are 97%, 95%, 90%, 85% and 80%.
-These cutoffs can be changed manually by editing the `.map` file of the respective reference database.
+These cutoffs can be changed manually by editing the `.names` file of the respective reference database.
 This filter ensures that classification is made to the taxon of the lowest allowed rank, effectively re-assigning sequences to parent taxa until allowed.

 When using amplicon sequences, we strongly recommend preparing the sequences by performing a noise reduction step as well as applying chimera removal.
 This can be achieved with various third party software such as: VSEARCH, UPARSE, DADA2, SWARM, etc.